Taxation of digital goods: Indonesia

+As of September 2020, two months after the tax came into effective, the Directorate General of Taxes (DGT) announced the designation of 28 entities as VAT collectors.
+These include prominent global technology companies such as Amazon, Google, Netflix, Spotify, LinkedIn, Microsoft, Facebook, Zoom, Twitter, Skype, and others.

+Philippines

+In the Philippines, a new law concerning the taxation of digital goods and services was enacted.
+On October 2, 2024, President Ferdinand Marcos Jr. signed the VAT on Digital Services Act (Republic Act No. 12023), which imposes a 12% Value Added Tax (VAT) on digital services provided by non-resident digital service providers (DSPs) to Filipino consumers.
+This law aims to modernize the tax system and ensure that foreign digital platforms contribute to the Philippine economy, even without having a physical presence in the country.

 Thailand

 Thailand is the last of the three South-east Asia countries that introduced plan to impose tax on digital goods.
 It was introduced in report released in April 2019 stating that it will aim at taxing the digital platform operators and joint with e-payment law prevent tax evasion of local online platform operators.
 It is also planned to come in effect at the beginning of 2020.

+Taiwan

+In Taiwan, the digital service tax applies to foreign companies providing digital services to individuals in Taiwan.
+The standard VAT rate for digital services supplied by foreign companies to Taiwanese consumers is 5%.
+Foreign companies are required to register for VAT with the local tax authorities when their annual sales exceed TWD 480,000.
+This rule came into effect on May 1, 2017.

 South America

 Chile

 Chile introduced a digital tax as part of its tax reform in August 2018.
 The tax rate was revealed to be at 10% by Chile's Finance Minister Felipe Larrain.
 However, this proposal was withdrawn and is now subject to review.

 Colombia

 Since July 2018 all foreign suppliers have a liability of collecting and paying 19% VAT from sales to individuals in Colombia.
 Online platforms operating strictly on B2B (business to business) are not subject of this taxation.

 Uruguay

 In Uruguay the first idea of taxing the digital services from foreign suppliers appeared in 2015.
 As in Colombia the law regarding digital tax has come in effect in July 2018 being set at 22% as considered as VAT.
 As in most cases one of the main reasons was to make local suppliers competitive.
 It is estimated that this new VAT can bring US$10 million per year into Uruguay treasury.